 FOD of Crassispora kosankei at 580 m

-Remark: The sample at 500 m is barren of discernable palynomorphs.
+Remark: The sample at 500 m is barren of discernible palynomorphs.
 Possibly the Namurian miospores occurring at 580 m are the consequence of downhole contamination into an otherwise sterile residue.
 The distinctive and otherwise typically abundant early Namurian taxon Tripartites vetustus is not recorded.
 It has a reported extinction in the Arnsbergian (early Namurian-A, see Dusar, 2006).
 Therefore it seems plausible that the interval 580 – 200 m is Chokierian to Alportian in age.
 The lowermost three samples (780, 700 and 660 m) are barren of palynomorphs.